Vinsengi/restaurant-booking-app/README.md

 - 📅 ** Add and display date and time the restaurant is open. currently, the assumption is that it is 24/7 open and ready to serve customers.
 - 🗺️ ** Add map fucntionaly
 - 💳💶 ** online ordering and Add payment functionalities
+- 🥘 ** Logo of Chez Mama Restaurant

 Stay tuned and watch the GitHub repo for upcoming milestones and issues.